 - The recommended R-values for areas you want to insulate.

 The maximum thermal performance or R-value of insulation is very dependent on proper installation.
-Homeowners can install some types of insulation -- notably blankets and materials that can be poured in place.
+Homeowners can install some types of insulation -- notably blankets, boards, and materials that can be poured in place.
 (Liquid foam insulation materials can be poured, but they require professional installation).
 Other types require professional installation.